mikel-k-khui/kata/secret-string/README.md

 1. Download zipped file or clone this private repo.

+2. Navigate to the fluent-calculator folder `cd secret-string`.

-2. Install node dependencies: `npm install`.
+3. Install node dependencies: `npm install`.

-3. Run the jest test: `npm run test`.
+4. Run the jest test: `npm run test` from fluent-calculator folder or `npm run secret-string-test` from root folder.

-   _Note: root file index.js does not contain any useful code_
+5. Run the console test: `node src/index.js` from fluent-calculator folder or `npm run secret-string` from root folder.

 ## Testing

 - Developed with TDD
-- Unit testing with Jest: inputs validations, different fluent syntax configurations, expected sample outputs, and expected error.
+- Unit testing with Jest: .

 ## Contributing